dotnet/cli/README.md

 # This Repo has moved!

 This repo has been merged into https://github.com/dotnet/sdk.
-Previous releases (prior to .NET 5) will still be serviced out of this repo.
+All previous releases that were serviced out of this repo are now out of support.
+We have created [tags](https://github.com/dotnet/cli/tags) for all servicing branches if you still wish to build those branches.
+This repo will be made read-only on 2/17/2023

 For more information, see [dotnet/announcements#119 "Consolidating .NET GitHub repos"](https://github.com/dotnet/announcements/issues/119)